 Roasted aubergine carrot couscous is a nice simple recipe that requires relatively little effort to prepare.
 I do like these sorts of recipes.
 The aubergine and carrots are roasted in the oven, whilst the remaining ingredients gently steam in a pan.
 It’s then just a case of combining the two and adding a few herbs and seasoning.

 The recipe calls for dill.
 I couldn’t find any anywhere.
 We used to grow it down on the plot and oh, how I miss it.
 Now we’re getting our new garden into shape, I think I’ll try growing some again next year.
 I reckon dill would be a lovely addition to the roasted aubergine carrot couscous, but I had to make do with double quantities of parsley instead.

 In the end, I made only half of the recipe.
 It was more than enough to feed two of us for dinner.
 I only had one aubergine, but it was a large (ish) one, so I used more carrots than the recipe stated and roasted them both in the same tray.
 Naughtily, I added a leek to the roasting veg.
-We had one lurking in the veg rack, which I’d have had to throw away if it wasn’t used immediately.
+This is because we had one lurking in the veg rack.
+And I’d only have had to throw it away if I didn’t use it immediately.
 As you know, I can’t bear waste.
 I also only used half a preserved lemon as that was all I had.
 The flavour still came through loud and clear though, so I was happy with that amount.

 There was plenty there to fill us up and enough for CT to take to work the next day in a lunchbox.
 He said it was nearly as good cold as it was hot the previous night.